Photography Suzie Strong Photography Suzie Strong

 The lovely bride & groom

-I met Luyanda here in LA before she and her hubs, Jerry, moved back to her childhood hometown of Johannesburg, SA last fall.
+I met Luyanda here in LA before she and her husband, Jerry, moved back to her childhood hometown of Johannesburg, SA in the fall of 2016.
 Luyanda and I met on a women's Facebook group when she was looking for a photographer and I was looking for a model.
 We became instant friends and not only that, we worked on a few projects together.
 Among them, I shot the lookbook and catalog for her clothing line, Revolt and I hired her to model for the campaign for the launch of Zenzee shoes, designed by another good friend, Sharon.
 Luyanda is one of the funniest, strongest, most badass women I've known.
 When she told me about the wedding in South Africa and she asked me to be a bridesmaid, we did all the things we could to plan and prep for my first trip to SA to be such a special part of their day.

 Luyanda is Zulu and her husband is Mexican-American.
-Lu's parents wanted them to have a traditional wedding in the village where they have a family farm, about 4 hours from Joberg.
+Lu's parents wanted them to have a traditional wedding in the village where they have a family farm, about 4 hours from Johanesberg.
 The wedding was absolutely incredible.
 The whole village came to the 4 hour ceremony which filled with dancing, singing and a presentation of gifts.
 At the reception, Lu's parents (founders and owners of Native Rhythms record label) fed every single person who was in attendance, from the village guests to the other wedding guests.
 After the wedding, everyone of all ages danced to the sounds of Kendrick Lamar and South African gqom music.
 It was a day I will never ever forget.

 Scroll through above for fashion pics from Maboneng <3